MotasemZiad/SOLID-Principles/README.md

 # SOLID-Principles
 It is a mnemonic acronym for five design principles intended to make object-oriented designs more understandable, flexible, and maintainable.

+> "To create understandable, readable, and testable code that many developers can collaboratively work on."

 1. **S**ingle Responsibility Principle
 2. **O**pen/Closed Principle
 3. **L**iskov Substitution Principle